 Consider the section of the model that is connected to the Variant Source2 and Variant Source3 blocks.
 When you simulate the model, the Variant condition from the Variant Source2 block and the Variant Source3 blocks propagates upstream and downstream.

-The Stop on both sides block between Gain6 and the Gain7 block, prevents the Variant condition from propagating upstream or downstream.
+The Stop on both sides block between Gain6 and the Gain7 block prevents the Variant condition from propagating upstream or downstream.
 Double-click the Stop on both sides block to view its components.

 The Stop on both sides block uses a Terminator to stop the variant condition propagation on upstream of the Subsystem block.
 To stop the condition propagation on the downstream side of the Subsystem block, one of the inports is connected to Ground (unconditional).
 Therefore, this arrangement stops the variant condition propagation upstream and downstream.
 Similarly, you can selectively stop the condition propagation of variant condition at upstream or downstream for a model.
-For example, if you remove the Terminator block, variant condition propagated upstream but is stopped downstream.
+For example, if you remove the Terminator block, variant condition propagates upstream but is stopped downstream.

 Stop Propagation of Variant Condition Downstream